Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

 The Cons

-• You have to deal with high monthly payments and substantial upfront investment in buying a vehicle outright.
+• You have to deal with high monthly payments for a car loan and a substantial upfront investment in buying a vehicle outright.

-• You are responsible for the vehicle’s upkeep and running and maintenance costs.
+• You are responsible for the vehicle’s upkeep, car insurance, running and maintenance costs.

-• You have to bear the vehicle’s depreciation and hustle for good resale value.
+• You have to bear the vehicle’s depreciation and hustle for good resale value rather than have any trade-in options.

 • Your purchasing power may limit your vehicle options.

-• Bill Shock – registration renewal/major service/annual insurance bills pop up at unexpected times.
+• Bill Shock - registration renewal/major service/annual insurance bills pop up at unexpected times and are all paid after tax

 Leasing vs Buying a Car: Which Is Right for You?